 Buying lakeshore is not as simple as viewing the house and garage and determining whether it is consistent with your “Buyer Criteria”.
 In addition to evaluating the property itself, there are many major things to consider.

 What’s the lakeshore like?
 Does it have rocks, natural sand, grass, weeds, or muck?
 Does it have a million snails?
-Some lakeshores have an area that you can plop down your lawn chairs, dig your toes in the sand, and watch your children build sand castles.
+Some lakeshores have an area where you can plop down your lawn chairs, dig your toes in the sand, and watch your children build sand castles.
 Some lakes are notorious for having muck which means that you might sink up to your knees before you hit hard bottom.
-Is this what you really want?
+Is this what you want?
 If you’re fortunate you’ll find a lake (in your price range) with a natural sand shoreline.
-But to do a fair evaluation of the lakeshore means getting out your hip-waders and getting a little wet.
-“When buying lakeshore property, the quality of the lake, lakeshore, and lake bottom are as important as the house”.
+But to do a fair evaluation of the lakeshore means getting out your hip waders and getting a little wet.
+“When buying lakeshore property, the quality of the lake, lakeshore, and lake bottom is as important as the house”.

 How do you plan on using the lake?
 Do you plan on swimming?
 Some lakes/lakefronts are too shallow or weedy for swimming.
-Do you really want to wade thru muck to go swimming?
+Do you want to wade thru Muck to go swimming?
 Do you want to just sit on your dock and relax?
 Some larger lakes like Minnetonka and Whitefish and others get so much boat and personal watercraft traffic that it’s almost impossible to just sit on your dock and relax (especially on weekends).
 With lots of boat traffic, is it safe to water ski or pull your kids on the cool water toys?
 Lakes less than 150 acres may be too small for skiing.
 Lakes with a high ratio of littoral area may be too weedy for skiing.
-Larger lakes like Mille Lacs and Leech Lake have large unprotected surface areas, which enables the wind to whip across and work up four foot waves.
-Can you swim, ski or fish when there are four foot waves?
+Larger lakes like Mille Lacs and Leech Lake have large unprotected surface areas, which enables the wind to whip across and work up four-foot waves.
+Can you swim, ski, or fish when there are four-foot waves?
 Lake size matters!

 About the Authors: